 Our principal place of business is located at 590 Madison Avenue, 36th Floor, New York, New York 10022.
-In New York, we lease 5,768 square feet of office space pursuant to a lease that expires in August 2017, and an additional 2,976 square feet of office space pursuant to a lease that expires in April 2016.
-We also have offices located at 601 Carlson Parkway, Suite 1400, Minnetonka, Minnesota 55305, telephone (612) 629-2500 and 8625 Tamiami Trail North, Naples, Florida 34108.
-In Minnetonka, we lease 27,982 square feet of office space pursuant to a lease that expires in June 2022 and in Naples, we lease 4,522 square feet of office space pursuant to a lease that expires in May 2021.
-In accordance with the shared facilities and services agreement between PRCM Advisers and Pine River, we may utilize additional Pine River office space in Minnetonka, New York and San Francisco.
+In New York, we lease 5,768 square feet of office space pursuant to a lease that expires in August 2017 and 8,934 square feet of office space pursuant to a lease that expires in April 2022.
+We also have offices located at 601 Carlson Parkway, Suite 1400, Minnetonka, Minnesota 55305 and 8625 Tamiami Trail North, Naples, Florida 34108.
+In Minnetonka, we lease 27,982 square feet of office space pursuant to a lease that expires in June 2022.
+In Naples, we lease 4,522 square feet of office space pursuant to a lease that expires in May 2021.
+In accordance with the shared facilities and services agreement between PRCM Advisers and Pine River, we may utilize additional Pine River office space in Minnetonka and New York.